Overview

 Source: ODYSSEE

-The most important measures for the transport sector are described in the table below.
+Some measures with high impact in the transport sector are described below.

 Table 3: Sample of policies and measures implemented in the transport sector